wolfgangj/okami/spec.md

 ## Introduction

-This document contains the specification of the `okami` language.
+This document contains the specification of the `okami` programming language.
-`okami` is a statically typed stack-based low-level language with support for generics.
+`okami` is a modern stack-based systems language.
+It is statically typed and supports generics, tagged unions and non-nullable types.
 It features memory management based on regions.
 It is an intentionally small language that can be readiely learned in its entirety.
-It was mostly influenced by Forth, Go and Kitten.

 ## Language Elements